-What is color blindness or color deficiency, does it effect men and women equally, what colors does it prevent people from seeing and what are the causes of it?
+What is color blindness or color deficiency?
+Does it affect men and women equally, what colors does it prevent people from seeing, and what are the causes of it?

 What is Color Blindness?

-Color blindness is usually genetically inherited, often it is passed on from our parents.
-It’s also a condition that is far more common in men than women.
-The data suggests around 7 – 8 percent of men suffer with color blindness, while only 1 percent of women are effected by the condition.
+Color blindness is usually genetically inherited.
+Often it is passed on by our parents.
+It’s also a condition that is far more common in men than in women.
+The data suggests that around 7 – 8 percent of men suffer from color blindness, while only 1 percent of women are affected by the condition.

-Difficulty detecting colors red and green is the most common type of color deficiency.
-The second most common color deficiency is with detecting blue and yellow.
+Difficulty detecting the colors red and green is the most common type of color deficiency.
+The second most common color deficiency is detecting blue and yellow.

 The Myth of Color Blindness

 The most common myth about color blindness is that those who suffer with it can only see in varying shades of gray and in black and white.
-This would be considered complete color blindness, and it is very rare.
-The vast majority will just have a deficiency detecting certain colors and differing shades of those colors.
+This would be considered complete color blindness, and it’s very rare.
+The vast majority will just have a deficiency detecting certain colors, and differing shades of those colors.

 Types of Color Blindness

 - Deuteranopia – Red – Green Color Deficiency.
-While red and green are the primary colors effected, it also means there is a deficiency with colors that derive from red and green.
+While red and green are the primary colors affected, it also means there is a deficiency with colors that derive from red and green.

 What Causes Color Blindness?